buttaRahul/enterprise_serach/README.md

 # Enterprise search

-This project implements an AI-powered search solution for organizations, enabling a unified search across multiple sources like web, databases, company websites, and emails.
+This project implements an AI search solution for organizations, enabling a unified search across multiple sources like web, databases, company websites, and emails.
 Built on RAG and LLM, it intelligently processes queries to retrieve and generate relevant responses.
 Efficient, and context-aware, it streamlines information access for employees.
 ---

 ## Getting Started